InitialRefrigerator5/sensitive-props/README.md

 * **Disables restrictions:** Disables developer options and untrusted touches to prevent potential security risks.

-* **Undetectable property deletion:** Utilizes a `hexpatch` method for deleting properties, making it undetectable by SafetyNet.
-This method was necessary due to limitations in the `magiskboot` applet, and despite requests for improvement, the maintainer ([`topjohnwu on issue 8315`](https://github.com/topjohnwu/Magisk/issues/8315)) opted not to introduce a proper fix.

 ## Requirements

-* Magisk v26.3+ (26302+) or KernelSU or APatch (latest version)
+* Magisk v27+ (27005+) or KernelSU or APatch (latest version)

 * Android 11+

 ## Installation

-1. Install the module from the Magisk app or KernelSU app.
+1. Install the module from the Magisk/KernelSU/APatch app.

 2. Reboot your device.